JupiterOne/graph-gitlab/docs/development.md

 # Development

-This integration focuses on the [GitLab](https://about.gitlab.com/) and is using [GitLab API](https://docs.gitlab.com/ee/api/) for interacting with the GitLab platform.
-It can work with both SaaS (GitLab.com) and a self-hosted GitLab version.
+This integration focuses on [GitLab](https://about.gitlab.com/) and is using [GitLab API](https://docs.gitlab.com/ee/api/) for interacting with the GitLab platform.
+It works with both SaaS (GitLab.com) and a self-hosted GitLab version.

 ## Prerequisites